There are many opportunities to get involved with species recording both locally, here on the Island and nationally in wider campaigns

 Species of the Month (iWatchWildlife)

-We run a programme of selected a species most months that we’d like to know more about to boost our current, local records.
-We ask users on Social Media to share their observations.
+We run a programme of selected a species most months that we’d like to know more about to boost our current, local wildlife records.
+We ask people to share their observations.
 We then capture those observations and convert them into permanent species records.

-We also feature one species as our ‘Species of the Year and for 2024 it’s Frogs and Toads, find out more below…
+We also feature one species as our ‘Species of the Year and for 2026 it’s the Common or Viviparous Lizard, find out more below…

 Follow us on Facebook @iWatchWildlife and Instagram #iWatchWildlife